-- CodePath the directory in which the disassembly files will be written (default: asm) - FontPath the directory in which to store font files (default: .) - FontImagePath the directory in which font images (created by the #FONT macro) will be placed (default: images/font) - JavaScriptPath the directory in which to store JavaScript files (default: .) - ScreenshotImagePath the directory in which screenshot images (created by the #SCR macro) will be placed (default: images/scr) - StyleSheetPath the directory in which to store CSS files (default: .) - UDGImagePath the directory in which UDG images (created by the #UDG or #UDGARRAY macro) will be placed (default: images/udgs)
+- CodePath the directory in which the disassembly files will be written (default: asm) - FontPath the directory in which to store font files specified by the Font parameter in the [Game] section (default: .) - FontImagePath the directory in which font images (created by the #FONT macro) will be placed (default: images/font) - JavaScriptPath the directory in which to store JavaScript files specified by the JavaScript parameter in [Page:] sections (default: .) - ScreenshotImagePath the directory in which screenshot images (created by the #SCR macro) will be placed (default: images/scr) - StyleSheetPath the directory in which to store CSS files specified by the StyleSheet parameter in the [Game] section (default: .) - UDGImagePath the directory in which UDG images (created by the #UDG or #UDGARRAY macro) will be placed (default: images/udgs)

-Ver- Changes
+Version Changes

-sion

 2.0 New

-2.0.5 Added the FontImagePath directory ID
+2.0.5 Added the Font ImagePath directory ID

 2.1.1 Added the CodePath directory ID

 2.2.5 Added the Changelog file ID

-2.5 Added the UnusedMap file ID, and support for declaring multiple JavaScript files and CSS files in the
+2.5 Added the UnusedMap file ID

-JavaScript and StyleSheet parameters

-3.1.1 Added the Font file ID and the FontPath directory ID
+3.1.1 Added the FontPath directory ID